 Thomson Reuters Maternity and Paternity Leave Policies

-Thomson Reuters offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+Thomson Reuters offers 12 weeks of paid maternity leave, 14 weeks of unpaid maternity leave and 2 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Information Services: Diversified Maternity and Paternity Leave